Toby Mills: Storylines

-Toby then murdered a blonde named Roxy at the River Dee.
+Toby then murdered a woman called Roxy at the River Dee.
 Toby was unwilling to take any responsibility for his actions.
 After the murder he went home and looked into a mirror and, seemingly, argued with himself, blaming someone else for his actions and telling himself that he is good.
 Over the next few days Toby felt guilty and especially when Ellie returned and convinced him to give their relationship one last try.
 A week later, Dan told Toby that he had slept with Roxy, and the police had found her body.
 The blame of Roxy's death went to Toby's best friend Dan after he slept with her, hours before she was murdered.
-Toby's best friend and Ellie's brother Dan had been arrested, but with the help of Toby’s guilt, Toby provided Dan with a good solicitor as Dan had been soon released.
+Toby's best friend and Ellie's brother Dan had been arrested, but with the help of Toby's guilt, Toby provided Dan with a good solicitor as Dan had been soon released.
 There was not much evidence against Dan and he was released.
 When Toby's mother returns she tries to convince him that Ellie is cheating on him.
 In anger, he struck again this time on teenager Steph Dean (Carley Stenson) leaving her there for dead but the crime was witnessed and he was followed by his mother Linda.
 After a confrontation with his mother, Toby lashed out pushing her down the stairs.
 This had left Toby astonished of what he'd done, and when Ellie arrived the pair managed to make the incident look more like an accident.
 When the police arrived they told Toby that Linda was dead and further bad news for Toby was that Steph was alive but suffering with memory loss.
 Toby was left scared of the truth being discovered and feeling guilty after Steph had developed epilepsy post-attack, a condition which she would battle for the rest of her life.
 He then killed around 11 more blonde girls between July 2002 and October 2003.
 In order for Toby to stop killing these girls, he needed Ellie to be more committed to him and decided to marry her.
-Ellie was delighted as the pair got married in a low profile wedding without inviting Ellie’s parents.
+Ellie was delighted as the pair got married in a low profile wedding without inviting Ellie's parents.
 Steph continues to make progress and begins regaining her memory.
 Toby confesses to Ellie leaving her frightened and afraid of his next move.
 Toby was also scared that Ellie would tell the police or her family and stopped her from leaving his flat.